PILLAR · LLM SYSTEMS

 TL;DR

-SFT trains on (instruction, response) pairs with cross-entropy on response tokens (mask the prompt).
+SFT trains on (instruction, response) pairs with cross-entropy on response tokens only (prompt is masked).
 It teaches format, not capability — capability comes from pretraining.
-LIMA showed diversity beats scale beyond ~10k–100k examples; Tülu 3 showed 1M+ helps when domains are diverse.
-Get the chat template right or everything breaks.
+LIMA showed diversity beats scale beyond ~10k–100k examples; Tülu 3 and Tülu 4 showed 1M+ helps when domains are diverse.
+Get the chat template right or everything breaks silently.

 The mechanics